 When you emerge from the cave you'll most likely be hungry.
-Head to the Lodge at Mammoth Cave's Spelunkers Cafe & Ice Cream Parlor or Green River Grill where you'll find a variety of dishes to choose from.
+Head to Mammoth Cave Hotel's Travertine Restaurant near the visitor center where you'll find a variety of dishes to choose from.
 Over lunch discuss with your party how you'd like to spend the afternoon.
 The park offers a number of quick and unforgettable surface activities that many visitors overlook.